2025 Cup of China

 The 2025 Cup of China is a figure skating competition sanctioned by the International Skating Union (ISU).
-Organized and hosted by the Chinese Skating Association (中國滑冰協會 (中国滑冰协会)), it was the second event of the 2025–26 ISU Grand Prix of Figure Skating: a senior-level international invitational competition series.
-It was held from 24 to 26 October at the Chongqing Huaxi Culture and Sports Center in Chongqing.
+Organized and hosted by the Chinese Skating Association (中國滑冰協會 (中国滑冰协会)), it was the second event of the 2025–26 Grand Prix of Figure Skating: a senior-level international invitational competition series.
+It was held from 24 to 26 October 2025 at the Chongqing Huaxi Culture and Sports Center in Chongqing.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
-Skaters earned points based on their results, and the top skaters or teams in each discipline at the end of the season will be invited to then compete at the 2025 Grand Prix Final in Nagoya, Japan.
+Skaters earned points based on their results, and the top skaters or teams in each discipline at the end of the season were then invited to compete at the 2025–26 Grand Prix Final in Nagoya, Japan.
 Shun Sato of Japan won the men's event, Amber Glenn of the United States won the women's event, Anastasiia Metelkina and Luka Berulava of Georgia won the pairs event, and Madison Chock and Evan Bates of the United States won the ice dance event.

 Background

 The ISU Grand Prix of Figure Skating is a series of seven events sanctioned by the International Skating Union (ISU) and held during the autumn: six qualifying events and the Grand Prix of Figure Skating Final.
 This allows skaters to perfect their programs earlier in the season, as well as compete against the skaters whom they would later encounter at the World Championships.
 Skaters earn points based on their results in their respective competitions and after the six qualifying events, the top skaters or teams in each discipline are invited to compete at the Grand Prix Final.
 The Cup of China debuted as a Grand Prix event in 2003 as a replacement for the Bofrost Cup on Ice.
 The Cup of China has been interrupted three times in its history: in 2018 when the Chinese Skating Association elected to forgo hosting any international skating events in order to prepare its venues for the 2022 Winter Olympics, and then in 2021 and 2022 due to the COVID-19 pandemic.
-The Cup of China has been held in Chongqing since 2019.
+The 2025 Cup of China was the second event of the 2025–26 Grand Prix of Figure Skating series, and was held from 24 to 26 October 2025 at the Chongqing Huaxi Culture and Sports Center in Chongqing.